Sharon Newsom, graphic designer and founder of The Qurious Effect

 Connect

-We begin with a 30-minute Curiosity Call — a relaxed conversation where you share what you’re working on and where things feel stuck.
+We begin with a 30-minute Curiosity Call — a relaxed conversation where you share what you’re working on and where things feel slightly out of sync.

 No pressure.
 No prep.
 Just a place to start.